Fukaya A_\infty structures associated to Lefschetz fibrations. II: Open-closed string maps

 \begin{remark} A suitable analogue of Remarks \ref{th:signs-and-grading} and \ref{th:spin} applies.
 In general, \eqref{eq:tqft} will be a $\bZ/2$-graded map, and defined over a coefficient field with $\mathrm{char}(\bK) = 2$.
 However, if one assumes that: $E$ carries a symplectic Calabi-Yau structure; that \eqref{eq:monodromy} comes with a lift to the graded symplectic automorphism group; and that all boundary conditions are graded Lagrangian submanifolds; then \eqref{eq:tqft} will have the specified degree with respect to the $\bZ$-gradings of the Floer cohomology groups involved.
 Moreover, if the Lagrangian submanifolds are {\em Spin}, arbitrary $\bK$ are allowed. \end{remark}

 So far, what we have explained is a version of the TQFT formalism for Floer theory.
 For the extension to a TCFT, which is relevant for us, one has to include families of Riemann surfaces.
-Besides the gluing theory (which we regard as well-known), the underlying analysis remains the same as for the TQFT case.
-Therefore, we will not attempt a general description of the TCFT, and instead focus only on those specific families of Riemann surfaces that are needed for our purpose.
+Strictly speaking, a TCFT framework would have to allow a class of such families which is large enough to form a chain level model for the homology of the relevant compactified moduli spaces of Riemann surfaces, and to allow appropriate composition (operad) structures.
+For our purpose, only certain specific families are needed; there, the underlying analysis remains the same as for the TQFT case (except that the gluing theory has to be carried out in a parametrized sense, which is something that can be regarded as well-understood).